efsalvarenga/CV/index.md

 My research extends the risk-return relationship, from the portfolio optimisation theory, for energy demand aggregation based on time-series forecasting.
 I hypothesise that a portfolio of customers, chosen through maximising the forecast accuracy, would be an ideal trading object within a peer-to-peer energy marketplace.
-- Responsible for designing an evolutionary optimisation model for time-series applications, using R
+- Responsible for designing an evolutionary optimisation model for time-series applications
 - Collaborated with the Department of Electronic and Electrical Engineering to develop a smart-grid energy model for the UK and Korea peer-to-peer energy trading project
 - Presenting and participating in several forecasting forums and UK power industry conferences.